Is Township Trustee Assistance Available to Cover Cremation Costs in Indiana?

 What is the Average Cost of Cremation in Indiana?

-According to the National Funeral Directors Association (NFDA) and Funeralocity, in 2025 the average cost of cremation in Indiana is around $2,295—but Magnolia Cremations offers the same service, or better, starting at just $895.
+According to the National Funeral Directors Association (NFDA) and Funeralocity, in 2025 the average cost of cremation in Indiana is around $2,295, but Magnolia Cremations offers the same service, or better, starting at just $895.

-💡 That means Magnolia’s direct cremation is 60–70% more affordable—with no compromise in quality, care, or professionalism.
+💡 That means Magnolia’s direct cremation is 60–70% more affordable with no compromise in quality, care, or professionalism.

 Why Is Cremation So Expensive Elsewhere?

-Traditional funeral homes often outsource cremation, add facility overhead, and drastically mark up merchandise—resulting in higher prices.
+Traditional funeral homes often outsource cremation, add facility overhead, and drastically mark up merchandise, resulting in higher prices.
 Magnolia Cremations owns our crematory and handles everything in-house, so we keep pricing honest, simple, and dignified.

 What is Township Trustee cremation assistance in Indiana?

-- In some cases, families may be asked to:
+- Families may be asked to:

 Who qualifies for Township Trustee cremation assistance?